Acrylic is a water-based paint that can stick to most paint. But, can you apply acrylic over enamel paint?

-How to Apply Acrylic Over Enamel Paint?
+How to Apply Acrylic Paint Over Enamel Paint?

 - A Scrapper